Radio 2 in the Park: Radio 2 in the Park, Chelmsford 2025

 On 3 June 2025, it was announced that Hylands Park in Chelmsford, Essex would be hosting Radio 2 in the Park 2025 on Saturday 6 and Sunday 7 September, with tickets going on sale the following day.
-An additional "pre-party" is scheduled to take place on Friday 5 September, featuring sets by Radio 2 DJs Vernon Kay, Scott Mills, Rylan Clark, DJ Spoony, and Michelle Visage.
+An additional "pre-party" took place on Friday 5 September, featuring sets by Radio 2 DJs Vernon Kay, Scott Mills, Rylan Clark, DJ Spoony, and Michelle Visage.